 MRPs can also contain other ingredients, such as creatine monohydrate, glutamine peptides, L-glutamine, calcium alpha-ketoglutarate, additional amino acids, lactoferrin, conjugated linoleic acid, and medium chain triglycerides.

-A sub-class of MRPs are called 'weight gainers' these have a high ratio of carbohydrates:protein.
-Where a MRP would have a 0.25-2:1 ratio of Carbohydrates:Protein a weight gainer would have in the order of between 3-5:1 ratios.
+A sub-class of MRPs are called 'weight gainers.'
+These have a high ratio of carbohydrates to protein.
+Where an MRP would have a 0.25-2:1 ratio of carbohydrates to protein, a weight gainer would have in the order of between 3-5:1 ratios.